The basics regarding this blessing

 Examples of the importance of mature fruitful service

-In Matthew 25:1-13 Jesus tells a parable about “ten virgins” (25:1) who had been entrusted by “the bridegroom” (25:1) to light the way for him and his bride on their journey to “the marriage feast” (25:10).
+In Matthew 25:1-13 Jesus tells a parable about “ten virgins” (25:1) who were engaged in a service for “the bridegroom” (25:1) to light the way for him and his bride on their journey to “the marriage feast” (25:10).
 According to this teaching parable, five of these “virgins” were “wise” (25:2) enough to take “flasks of oil” (25:4) with them in addition to their “lamps” (25:4) so that they would be prepared for a possible long assignment.
 But five of these “virgins” were “foolish” (25:2) because they “took no oil with them” (25:3), so when “the bridegroom” arrived to begin his journey, they couldn’t trim their “lamps” (25:7) because they were “going out” (25:8).
-They left the route that they had been assigned to light to go and get more “oil” from the “dealers” (25:9); but, while they were gone, the “bridegroom came” and he and his bride and the five “wise” “virgins” who “were ready” went with him “to the marriage feast” (25:10).
+They left the route that they had been lighting to go and get more “oil” from the “dealers” (25:9); but, while they were gone, the “bridegroom came” and he and his bride and the five “wise” “virgins” who “were ready” went with him “to the marriage feast” (25:10).
 But when “the other virgins” (25:11) arrived at the place for the “feast”, they found that the door had been “shut” (25:10).
 Although they said “‘Lord, lord, open to us’” (25:11), “he” (the bridegroom 25:12) “answered” them saying, “‘I do not know you’” (25:12).
-Although these “virgins” had been given a divine assignment and they had some resources to use in its service, they were so “foolish” as to remain unprepared to complete it by securing more of the necessary resource (the “oil”) to provide the basic benefit of their assignment.
-This is a very challenging lesson regarding the importance of being prepared to serve and to be mature enough and wise enough to be fruitful in seeking to live in a personal relationship with Jesus that will glorify God.
+Although these “virgins” had assumed that they were part of the bridegroom’s servants with some resources to use in their service, they were so “foolish” as to remain unprepared to complete it by securing more of the necessary resource (the “oil”) to provide the basic benefit of their acts.
+This is a very challenging lesson regarding the importance of being personally called by God to a life of faithful service and then being prepared to serve and to be mature enough and wise enough to be fruitful in seeking to live in a personal relationship with Jesus that will glorify God.

 In Matthew 25:14-30 Jesus tells another parable about some “servants” (25:14) who had been entrusted with some “talents” (25:15) (money) by their “master” (25:19) that they were to invest for his benefit while he was gone.
 To one “servant” he gave “five talents”, to another he gave “two”, and to a third he gave “one” (25:15).
 Both of the “servants” who had received “five talents” and “two talents” invested their resources and were able to return twice the amount of their entrusted resources to their master when he returned, and he rewarded them for their “faithful” service (See Genesis 25: 20-23).
 But the “servant” who had received only “one talent” had not invested this resource in any way, but he had “hid” (25:25) it.
 Although he attempted to return the initial resource that he had received to his “master”, his “master” took it from him, gave it to the “servant” who had been most productive, and had the unfaithful non-productive “worthless servant” cast into “the outer darkness” (See Genesis 25:25-30).
 This is another challenging lesson regarding the importance of mature fruitful productive service in the life of any “disciple” of Jesus who would seek to follow him and to walk with him in an eternal relationship.